Akbhobhiya/Laundry_Management_System/README.md

 # Online-laundry-management-system
 This is an online portal to book a pick up for cloths from room, this is bascally for hostel students.
+The aim of this project is to secure the login system, so for that we have implemented three options QR code login, mobile otp login, mail otp login.
+All these options are the second factor login security.
+These will prompt after you enter your correct login username and password.

 ## Setting up environment:
 To run this project your system should have npm and NodeJS installed.